ID advises the democratically-elected government of Somaliland on how to use diplomacy to secure its external policy goals.

 “Independent Diplomat has helped immeasurably to increase Somaliland’s diplomatic reach and boost its international profile as a peaceful democracy in a volatile region.
 As an unrecognized country, we face significant challenges in engaging with our international partners.
 ID has helped us to define our diplomatic goals, leverage our de facto sovereignty and get more from our relationships with other countries.”

-– Dr. Saad Ali Shire, Foreign Minister, Republic of Somaliland
+–Dr. Saad Ali Shire, Minister of Foreign Affairs and International Cooperation, Republic of Somaliland